-Remove the fill plug from the cover.
 The plug is typically metal but the Dana 35 uses a rubber plug.
 After you’ve removed the fill plug, remove all of the cover’s bolts leaving one of the top bolts.
 The gasket will hold the cover in place.
 Loosen the remaining bolt but do not remove it yet.
 This will keep the cover from falling and (hopefully) avoid making a mess when you break the sealant.

-Once you’ve removed the old gasket, use paper towels to clean as much remaining oil and anything else that might have found their way inside the housing.
+Once you’ve removed the old gasket, use paper towels to clean as much remaining oil and anything else that might have found its way inside the housing.
 Run a bead of your favorite brand of RTV around the mating surface of the cover.
-The Factory Service Manual (FSM) calls for 1/4″ bead but I tend to use a little more.
-I got a little sloppy this time, but hopefully you get the idea.
+The Factory Service Manual (FSM) calls for a 1/4″ bead but I tend to use a little more.
+I got a little sloppy this time, but hopefully, you get the idea.
 Do not allow the RTV to set for more than five minutes before mounting the cover or you’ll need to remove it and reapply a new bead.
 Mount the cover being careful not to smear the RTV.
 Torque the cover bolts to appropriate specs.

 When you’re ready, add your axle’s favorite flavor of gear oil.
 You can use a pump or funnel to pour the fluid in through the fill hole.
 Somewhere in my travels, I picked up a nifty device the screws onto the bottle and has a hose long enough that’ll reach the diff.
 It also has an on/off valve.
 Fill the diff until fluid starts dripping out of the hole.
 Replace the plug.

-If you have a limited slip diff, follow any directions that come with the friction modifier, but typically they recommend you drive a number of figure 8’s.
+If you have a limited-slip diff, follow any directions that come with the friction modifier, but typically they recommend you drive a number of figure 8’s.
 Personally, I raise first one side of the Jeep and then the other to allow the fluid to settle within the housing.
 I then check the fluid level and add as required.

 That’s it.
 You’re done.
 Now take your smelly old oil to your local recycling center.